Raquel Welch: 1964–1966: Early works and breakthrough

-Fox loaned Welch to Hammer Studios in Britain where she starred in One Million Years B.C.
+Fox loaned Welch to Hammer Studios in Britain where she starred in the science fiction film One Million Years B.C.
 (1966), a remake of the Hal Roach film One Million B.C.
 (1940).
-Her only costume was a two-piece deer skin bikini.
-She was described as "wearing mankind's first bikini" and the fur bikini was described as a "definitive look of the 1960s".
-The New York Times hailed her in its review of the film (which was released in the UK in 1966 and in the U.S. in 1967), "a marvelous breathing monument to womankind".
+Her only costume was a two-piece deerskin bikini; she was described as "wearing mankind's first bikini" and the fur bikini was described as a "definitive look of the 1960s".
+The New York Times hailed her in its review of the film, released in the UK in 1966 and in the U.S. in 1967, as a "marvelous breathing monument to womankind".
 One author said, "although she had only three lines in the film, her luscious figure in a fur bikini made her a star and the dream girl of millions of young moviegoers".
 A publicity still of her in the bikini became a bestselling poster and turned her into an instant pin-up girl.
 The film raised Welch's stature as a leading sex symbol of the era.
 In 2011, Time magazine listed Welch's B.C. bikini in the "Top Ten Bikinis in Pop Culture".

-In 1966, Welch starred with Marcello Mastroianni in the Italian film Shoot Loud, Louder...
+In 1966, Welch starred with Marcello Mastroianni in the Italian crime film Shoot Loud, Louder...
 I Don't Understand for Joseph E. Levine.
 The same year, she appeared in the film Sex Quartet as Elena in the segment "Fata Elena".
-She was the only American in the cast of the anthology film The Oldest Profession (1967); her segment was directed by Michael Pfleghar.
+She was the only American in the cast of the anthology comedy film The Oldest Profession (1967); her segment was directed by Michael Pfleghar.
 In Italy, she also appeared in a heist film for MGM, The Biggest Bundle of Them All (1968).
 It co-starred Edward G. Robinson, who said of Welch, "I must say she has quite a body.
 She has been the product of a good publicity campaign.
 I hope she lives up to it because a body will only take you so far."